chrisguttandin/angular-prerender/README.md

 /team/oliver
 ```

+Please note that it might be necessary to escape the string differently dependending on the command-line interface you use.

 ### --server-target

 This lets you specify the name of the target of your server app.
 The Angular CLI will normally call it "server" and this is also used as a default value.
 It is also possible to use a full target specifier which does also include the project and an optional configuration separated by colons.
 This works similar as the target parameter of the [ng run command](https://angular.io/cli/run).